repo-helper/PyChooseALicense/tests/test_cli_/test_cli_bsd_2_upper_30_.md

 =================================

 A permissive license that
-comes in two variants, the <a
+comes in two variants, the BSD
-href="/licenses/bsd-2-clause/"
->BSD 2-Clause</a> and <a href= "/licenses/bsd-3-clause/">BSD
+2-Clause and BSD 3-Clause.
-3-Clause</a>.
-Both have very
+Both have very minute
-minute differences to the MIT
+differences to the MIT
 license.

 Permissions